sybilhoangRG/support.balsamiq.com/content/plugins/multipleconfluencepages.md

 ![](//media.balsamiq.com/img/support/prodfaqs/attachments.png)

 From there, right-click on the image file generated from your wireframe (PNG) and copy the link address.
+The corresponding image will display the wireframe name in the **Comment** section, as shown below.

 ![](//media.balsamiq.com/img/support/prodfaqs/link-address.png)